ryanmend/IoT-Device-Security-Assessment/lib/02_framework/device_model.md

 ## Device Model Scheme

-The device model is a combination of all above-mentioned components and can be seen in the figure below.
-It must be noted that, even though cardinalities were not included for better readability, more than one instance of each component might be built into an IoT device.
+The device model integrates all previously described components into a unified architecture, as illustrated in the figure below.
+To maintain clarity, cardinalities are not explicitly shown; however, it should be noted that a single IoT device may contain multiple instances of any given component.

 ![IoT Device Model](../img/device_model_scheme_dark.png)

-Other models, e.g., the ones mentioned in [Related Work](#related-work), include sensors and actors as components of a device.
-Within this guide, sensors and actors are considered physical, wireless or user interfaces respectively because they enable interactions between device-internal and -external elements or users via physical (e.g., touch sensor, door control) or wireless connections (e.g., microphone, temperature sensor).

-In some cases, it is also possible that devices comprise parts which can be considered devices themselves (i.e., nested devices).
-It then depends on the perspective of the observer which interfaces are classified as internal and external.
-The determining factor are the boundaries between the observer and the interface (see [Device Boundaries](#device-boundaries), [Device-Internal Elements](#device-internal-elements) and [Interfaces](#interfaces)).

-Overall, the device model, which was specifically developed in the context of this guide, can be used to create and share abstract representations of various different IoT devices.
-Contrary to other models, this one solely focuses on the IoT device and the components it is built of.
-Hence, the model allows to describe device implementations in a more detailed manner.
-In combination with the models and concepts, developed in the following chapters, it is possible to compile a list of applicable test cases for any given device regardless of the specific technologies or standards that are implemented.
+Unlike existing models that treat sensors and actuators as independent components, this framework classifies them as physical, wireless, or user interfaces.
+This distinction is made because these elements serve as the primary conduits for interaction between internal device logic and external environments or users.

+In scenarios involving nested architectures—where a device contains sub-devices—the classification of an interface as "internal" or "external" is determined by the observer's perspective and the established [Device Boundaries](#device-boundaries).
+Ultimately, this specialized model provides a high-fidelity, technology-agnostic method for representing diverse IoT hardware.
+By focusing strictly on the device’s internal composition, this model enables the development of detailed, standardized test cases applicable to any IoT implementation, regardless of its underlying protocols or standards.

 ## Device Boundaries